“You don’t do magic,” she said, trying to smile modestly and mostly succeeding. “You are magic.”

 Cath tried to stop crying, but she’d been crying so long, the crying had taken over, making her breathe in harsh sniffs and jerks.

 “If it tries to take you,” Wren said, “I won’t let go.”

 Also, I want to briefly mention the girl in the library because she was a literal angel.
-I think about her at least once a day:
+I think about her daily:

 “Magicath is my absolute favorite,” the girl interrupted, like she couldn’t hold it back.
 “I’m obsessed with Carry On.
 Have you been keeping up?”

 “She’s been posting so much lately.
 Every time there’s a new chapter, I have to stop everything to read it.
 And then read it again.
 My roommate thinks I’m crazy.”

 “But it’s just so good.
 Nobody writes Simon and Baz like Magicath.
 I’m in love with her Baz.
 Like, in love.
 And I used to be a major Simon/Agatha shipper.”